yash-lala/VITAI/README.md

 The end result is a holistic healthy living assistant that learns user habits and preferences to deliver the perfect customized plan to help them reach their wellness goals.
 The app simplifies nutrition and fitness so users can live their healthiest lives.

 How we built it - We leveraged OpenAI's API and Apple's Shortcuts ecosystem to create a seamless workflow that works on "fuzzy json" principles - truly making our app dynamic and personalized to each user.
-The prompts fed to gpt4, give it the freedom to choose the type of events that should be recommended, it does this by simply reading the users note on what they like - if there are any accommodations that we should be aware of - it then generates a json which we consume through the API creating its suggestions into calendar events that the user can effortlessly follow.
+The prompts fed to gpt4, give it the freedom to choose the type of events that should be recommended, it does this by simply reading the users note on what they like - if there are any accommodations that we should be aware of - it then generates a json which we consume through the API creating its suggestions into calendar events and notes history that the user can effortlessly follow.
 All of the user's data stays with them.
 Health has never been so accessible and so secure.

 Challenges we ran into